 When your Instructor requests you to review other students work you can access their portfolios by clicking on the Class List located at the top your courses homesite.
 To add comments to their portfolio items click on the Post Review / Comment button.
 This link can also be used to add comments to your own item.
 The Self-Reflection button allows to reflect on your writing process and comments made by other students.

-2. POST - This option creates a new version of your content and keeps the original.
-The Post option should be used to create Revisions of you item and allows you to track major changes made to your work.
+This option creates a new version of your content and keeps the original.
+The Post option should be used to create Revisions of your item and allows you to track major changes made to your work.
 This option is especially useful if your instructor requests you to post multiple drafts of a writing assignment, a requirement for many classes.

 When using the Revisions feature, the newest version of your content will be displayed.
 To view the previous versions click on the Revisions link.
 The total number of revisions will be listed in parenthesis at the end of the link.